In European market lull, investors look to stormy September

 "Markets seem to be treating the outcome of the upcoming German general election as a non-event.
 We disagree and look to sell euro/dollar near the important $1.3420 level," said the firm's European currency strategist Ian Stannard.

 "No one wants to take a short position (in Italian bonds) at the moment.
-People will probably wait until we are closer to the situation heating up again," Sunrise Brokers head of research Gianluca Ziglio said.
-(Additional reporting by Emelia Sithole-Matarise, editing by Nigel Stephenson/Jeremy Gaunt)
+People will probably wait until we are closer to the situation heating up again," said Sunrise Brokers head of research Gianluca Ziglio.

+The following Spanish stocks may be affected by newspaper reports and other factors on Friday.
+Reuters has not verified the newspaper reports, and cannot vouch for their accuracy: